sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 - Test, test, test. (it's is not the developers skill what asures a good systems (although it helps, of course!), is the test of system the action that increases the asurance on the systems capabilities, quality and confidence). (test documentation must comply wit the ieee 829 standard)
 - CSP: Concurrent Sequence Programming (techniques)
 - poka yoke
+- design and implementation of a recovery/reboot safety process, and recovery safe state.
+- try to include random test checks.

 ACcording to Straoup Book: